CMMC vs NIST 800-171: Key Differences

 Does NIST 800-171 Compliance Equal CMMC Certification?

-This is the key question, and the answer is no. Being compliant with NIST 800-171 is not the same as being CMMC certified.
-An organization could be doing everything NIST 800-171 requires and still fail CMMC certification for several reasons.
+The answer is no. An organization could be doing everything NIST 800-171 requires and still fail CMMC certification for several reasons.

 First, poor documentation.
 CMMC auditors need evidence.
 If you're not documenting your controls, your implementation, and your maintenance of controls, auditors can't verify what you've done.
 Many organizations comply with NIST but don't document that compliance formally.
 CMMC requires documentation.